 I also enjoy writing ,some of which has appeared in the popular ham magazines since the late 60's.
 Other hobbies include, scuba diving , fishing for those wild stream smallmouth bass, and the shooting sports.
 For the past few years, I have been a seasonal employee at the Mt.
 Mitchell State Park in Western N.C. where I live.
 At an elevation of 6680 feet, I operate, mostly the microwave bands.
 SUNRISES and SUNSETS--WOW.
 COME VISIT!

 In 2002 I was fortunate to meet another fine lady.
 Her name was Barbara and she became a loving companion of mine for 8 years.
 She got her ham ticket, KI4JIC, so we could keep in touch while I was away at work at Mt.
 Mitchell State Park.
 Barbara was so much like my first wife Linda that it was" Deja Vue all over again" Barb and I travelled alot and did the things that older folk do in their "silver years".
 I later became her care giver when her kidneys failed.
 We did the in home daily dialysis on a nightly basis for two years before her passing.
 I have been blessed with the love of two wonderful women.

-"Well.... butter my butt and call me a biscuit"-- the cat count is up to TEN now - So... there you have it from the "World's Foremost Authority and Virtual Cornucopia of Vast and Useless Knowledge".
+"Well.... butter my butt and call me a biscuit"-- the cat count is up to 14--It's that time of the year.- - So.... there you have it from the "World's Foremost Authority and Virtual Cornucopia of Vast and Useless Knowledge".
 I hope our paths will cross via the "truly basic digital mode"--CW-- some day soon.
 PLEASE , PLEASE DON'T JUST READ THIS BIO AND GO ON YOUR WAY----ENGAGE ME IN CONVERSATION--LET'S NOT REPLACE "ON THE AIR CONVERSATION VIA REAL HAM RADIO" WITH INTERNET E-MAILS !!!!
 ALSO , PLEASE, REFRAIN FROM QSLING- I SIMPLY CANNOT AFFORD TO NOR WISH TO PARTICIPATE IN THIS PART OF THE HOBBY ANY LONGER- THANKS.
 Until then, 73 de K4EJQ AR SK dit dit

 Rev: K4EJQ - Wed Feb 17 22:31:02 1999